Barcelona do not fear Real Madrid – Koeman relaxed ahead of El Clasico

 While results have improved for Barca, Madrid have collected just one point from their last two league matches and risk losing successive LaLiga games for the first time since 2018-19.

-"I'm a Barca coach, so it is difficult to answer, but I don't see a clear favorite," Koeman said when asked if there is anything to separate the two heavyweights.
+"I'm a Barca coach, so it is difficult to answer, but I don't see a clear favourite," Koeman said when asked if there is anything to separate the two heavyweights.

 "There is a difference in terms of experience, but we also have some experienced players in our squad, while they have some young players, so we are more or less the same.